 Tips on Public Speaking: Eliminating the Dreaded "Um"

-Steven D. Cohen is an award-winning speaker who teaches The Art and Practice of Public Speaking at Harvard Extension School.
+Steven D. Cohen is an award-winning speaker who teaches Oral Communication in the Workplace at Harvard Extension School.
 An expert on public speaking, Cohen researches and writes about the techniques that professional speakers use to design and deliver powerful messages.
-For more information, visit www.stevendcohen.net.
 In this blog post, Cohen explores how filler words can make you, and even the most powerful speakers, look unprofessional.

 It is difficult for me to watch political speeches.
 After all, I know that I am going to hear one alarming word over and over again.
 It’s not “debt,” “deficit,” or “downturn.”
 It’s “um.”